Structure in Deep Reinforcement Learning: A Survey and Open Problems: Side Information and its Usage

 \subsection{Safety}

-Safety is the idea of learning policies that maximize the expectation of the return in problems in which it is important to ensure reasonable system performance and respect safety constraints during the learning and or deployment processes.
+Safety refers to learning policies that maximize the expectation of the return in problems in which it is important to ensure reasonable system performance and/or respect safety-related constraints during the learning and/or deployment processes.
+For example, Model-based RL methods usually learn a model of the environment and then use it to plan a sequence of actions.
+However, such models are often learned from noisy data, and deploying them in the real world might lead an agent to catastrophic states.
+Therefore, methods in the Safe-RL literature focus on incorporating safety-related constraints into the training process to mitigate such issues.

 While Safety in RL is a vast field in and of itself~\shortcite{garcia-jmlr15}, we consider two specific categories in this work: \emph{Safe Learning with constraints} and \emph{Safe Exploration}.
-The former modifies the expected return account for one or more constraints $c_i \in C$, and the general form can be written as
+The former subjects the learning process to one or more constraints $c_i \in C$~\shortcite{altman-book99a}.
+Depending on the necessity of strictness, these can be incorporated in many different ways, such as safety in expectation, safety in values, safe trajectories, and safe states and actions.
+We can formulate this as

-where $h_i$ is a function related to the return and $\alpha$ is the threshold restricting the values of this function.
+where $h_i$ can be a function related to the returns, trajectories, values, states, and actions, and $\alpha$ is a safety threshold.
 Consequently, side information can be used in the formulation of such constraints.

 On the other hand, Safe Exploration modifies the exploration process subject to external knowledge, which in our case translates to incorporating side information into the exploration process.
-While intuitively, this overlaps with the usage of side information for directed exploration, a distinguishing feature of this work is the final goal of this directed exploration to be safety, which might potentially come at the cost of sample efficiency and/or generalization.
+While intuitively, this overlaps with the usage of side information for directed exploration, a distinguishing feature of this work is the final goal of this directed exploration, which is to be safe, which might come at the cost of sample efficiency and/or generalization.